top of page

 -Hellenic Seaways

-Built in 1997 (age 27).
+Built in 1997 (age 28).
 Registered in Piraeus.
-Current line: Piraeus-Poros-Hydra-Ermioni-Spetses-Porto Cheli
+Current line: None (under drydock in Salamina)

 The high speed catamaran FLYINGCAT 6 was built in 1997 in Norway, being delivered to the German company Weiße Flotte as the BALTIC JET.
-She was used as a high speed craft on the Travemünde-Warnemünde line on the Baltic Sea.
+She was deployed on the Travemünde-Warnemünde line on the Baltic Sea.
 She moved to the Cuxhaven-Heligoland line on the North Sea in 1998.
 She then spent a year on charter to Channel Hoppers between 1999 and 2000, being deployed on the Jersey-Guernsey-Alderney line on the Channel, and in 2000 she returned to Weiße Flotte and she was renamed HANSE JET II.
-She operated on the Hamburg-Heligoland line until 2003, when she was returned to the Cuxhaven-Heligoland line.
+She operated on the Hamburg-Heligoland line until 2003, when she returned to the Cuxhaven-Heligoland line.
 In 2004 she was deployed on the Bremerhaven-Heligoland line.
-At the end of the year, she was sold to Hellas Flying Dolphins.
-She was renamed FLYINGCAT 6 and was deployed on the Sporades in 2005, operating on the Volos-Skiathos-Skopelos-Alonissos line.
-Hellas Flying Dolphins was rebranded as Hellenic Seaways during that same year, but the FLYINGCAT 6 remained on the Sporades, continuing to operate on the Volos-Skiathos-Skopelos-Alonissos line while also operating on the Agios Konstantinos-Skiathos-Skopelos-Alonissos line alternatively with her fleetmate and sister ship, the FLYINGCAT 5.
-She remained on the Sporades until 2013, when she was transferred to the Saronic Gulf, being deployed on the Piraeus-Poros-Hydra-Ermioni-Spetses-Porto Cheli line.
-She returned to the Agios Konstantinos-Volos-Skiathos-Skopelos-Alonissos line in 2014 and again to the Saronic Gulf, once more on the Piraeus-Poros-Hydra-Ermioni-Spetses-Porto Cheli line in 2015, remaining there until 2016.
+At the end of that year, she and her fleetmate and sister ship, namely the HANSE JET, were sold to the Greek company Hellas Flying Dolphins, and they were renamed FLYINGCAT 6 and FLYINGCAT 5, respectively.
+Both ships were deployed on the Sporades in 2005, (by which time Hellas Flying Dolphins had been rebranded as Hellenic Seaways), being assigned on the Volos-Skiathos-Skopelos-Alonissos line, while also operating on the Agios Konstantinos-Skiathos-Skopelos-Alonissos line.
+The FLYINGCAT 6 stayed on the Sporades until 2013, when she was transferred to the Saronic Gulf, being deployed on the Piraeus-Poros-Hydra-Ermioni-Spetses-Porto Cheli line.
+She returned to the Agios Konstantinos-Volos-Skiathos-Skopelos-Alonissos line in 2014 and then, in 2015, she returned again to operate the Saronic Gulf, once more on the Piraeus-Poros-Hydra-Ermioni-Spetses-Porto Cheli line, remaining there until 2016.
 In 2017 she once again returned to the Agios Konstantinos-Volos-Skiathos-Skopelos-Alonissos line, before returning to the Saronic Gulf, once more on the Piraeus-Poros-Hydra-Ermioni-Spetses-Porto Cheli line, in 2018.
 In 2020 she was deployed on the Piraeus-Aegina-Agistri-Poros-Hydra-Ermioni-Spetses-Porto Cheli line.
-In 2022 she returned to the Volos-Skiathos-Skopelos-Alonissos line, and in 2023 she once again returned to the Piraeus-Aegina-Agistri-Poros-Hydra-Ermioni-Spetses-Porto Cheli line.
+In 2022 she returned to the Volos-Skiathos-Skopelos-Alonissos line, and in 2023 she once again resumed service on the Piraeus-Aegina-Agistri-Poros-Hydra-Ermioni-Spetses-Porto Cheli line.

 bottom of page